mate2/Vodka/README.md

 * Easy to build your documentation by typing one simple JSON files !
 * Easy to maintain !
-* Any member of your team can edit json file to have an eye on state of alle your API calls !
+* Any member of your team can edit json file to have an eye on state of all your API calls !

 #Installation instructions

-Vodka is just a simple single page angular web app with no databse or backend needed.
+Vodka is a simple angular single page web app with no database or backend needed.
 You can use it locally or have it on a simple http server.

 #Configurations instructions